sanjaysan9248/DcckerFlask/README.md

 Hello from Sanjay's Flask App!
 ```

----

-## What I learned from this project
+## What I learned
-- How to write a simple Flask application
+- basics of Flask
-- How Docker builds images and runs containers
+- how Docker works
-- How to connect to AWS EC2 with SSH
+- how to install Docker on EC2
-- How port mapping works (5000 inside → 5000 outside)
-- How to deploy a containerized app on a cloud server
+- how to run a container on a cloud server

----

-## Future improvements
+- port mapping (5000 to 5000)
+- connecting to EC2 using SSH

+## Things I want to try next
-- Add Nginx reverse proxy
+- Nginx reverse proxy
-- Use GitHub Actions (CI/CD)
+- GitHub Actions (CI/CD)
-- Deploy using ECS or Kubernetes
+- Deploying using ECS or Kubernetes
-- Add logging and monitoring

----
+- Adding more features to the Flask app

 ## Author
 Sanjay